 To start the growth process, sunflower seeds should be soaked for at least 8 to 24 hours, 12 hours is a safe range if you’re unsure of exactly how long your seeds should soak.
 Soaking is very important, as it maximizes the potential germination rate and the growing success of your microgreens overall.

-The germination window is about 1 to 2 days and the microgreens should be ready to harvest in about 8 to 12 days total.
-The average seeding rate for sunflower microgreens are about 4 to 6 ounces, this is based on a 10” by 20” tray.
+The germination window is about 1 to 2 days and the microgreens should be ready to harvest in about 7 to 10 days total.
+The average seeding rate for sunflower microgreens are about 125 grams, this is based on a 10” by 20” tray.
 This number may vary is you are using a bigger or smaller growing medium or tray.

 Radish is one of the more popular microgreens because it is relatively easy to grow.
 Some other common names for radish microgreens are daikon and oriental.
 Much like full-grown radish, radish microgreens have a mild spicy or peppery flavor.

 These microgreens are high in vitamins A, B, C, E, and K as well as carotene.
 They also contain potassium, are high in dietary fiber, and help in relieving occasional constipation amongst many other health benefits.

 Other nutrient contents are folic acid, niacin, iron, phosphorus, pantothenic acid, calcium, magnesium, and zinc.

 Radish seeds don’t require soaking before planting.
 Germination for radish seeds is typically about 4 days and microgreens are ready for harvesting between 8 to 12 days.

 Arugula microgreens (also known as rocket or rucula) are packed full of vitamin C and much like mature arugula, they share the same bitter peppery taste.
 These microgreens are great for taking any salad or leafy dish from mediocre to exceptional in both taste and appearance!

 Besides being known for their unique taste, arugula microgreens also provide several nutritional and health benefits: